 Federal Reserve Bank of Cleveland

-Sandra Pianalto took office on February 1, 2003, as the tenth chief executive of the Fourth District Federal Reserve Bank, at Cleveland.
+Loretta J. Mester took office on June 1, 2014, as the eleventh president and chief executive officer of the Fourth District Federal Reserve Bank, at Cleveland.
 In 2014, she serves as a voting member of the Federal Open Market Committee.